cypik/terraform-aws-vpc/README.md

 | <a name="output_vpc_id"></a> [vpc\_id](#output\_vpc\_id) | The ID of the VPC. |
 | <a name="output_vpc_ipv6_association_id"></a> [vpc\_ipv6\_association\_id](#output\_vpc\_ipv6\_association\_id) | The association ID for the IPv6 CIDR block. |
 | <a name="output_vpc_main_route_table_id"></a> [vpc\_main\_route\_table\_id](#output\_vpc\_main\_route\_table\_id) | The ID of the main route table associated with this VPC. |

+Optional:

+Recommended Next Steps
+•	Pair this VPC module with subnet, route table, and NAT gateway modules for a complete network topology.

+•	Use Terraform Cloud/Enterprise for state management and collaboration.

+•	Implement security group and NACL rules following your organization’s compliance standards.
 <!-- END_TF_DOCS -->